ppwwyyxx/wechat-dump/README.md

 ### TODO List (help needed!)
 * After chat history migration, some emojis in the `EmojiInfo` table don't have corresponding URLs but only a md5 - they are not downloaded by WeChat until the message needs to be displayed.
 We don't know how to manually download these emojis.
-* Decoding WXGF images using an android app is too complex.
-Looking for an easier way (e.g. qemu).
+* Verify/improve host-side WXGF decoding coverage.
 * Fix rare unhandled message types: > 10000 and < 0
 * Better user experiences... see `grep 'TODO' wechat -R`